image

 We are capable of much more; developing abundance, inspiring creative expression, perfecting health, peace, freedom, justice, prosperity - with plenty of resources available for everyone.

-We won't need to worry about how much people earn from their 'enterprises' - except for overseeing sustainability issues, when everyone pays "Economic Rent" for 'private' access to land.
+In short, we need to 'review' our tax system so that we won't need to worry about how much people earn from their 'enterprises' - except for overseeing sustainability issues, when everyone pays "Economic Rent" for 'private' access to land.

 Until just 1,000 years ago, the western rim of Europe was the last stand for an 'egalitarian' society of Celtic and indigenous origin - based on diplomatic laws governing land use, trade and travel: "The Law of Nations" (Vattel, 1758) - practiced over several thousands of years across all of Europe, until the Roman Empire began 'breaking' those laws around 250BC.